 I also like that I don’t have to push to schedule tastings.
 People seek me out because it’s a fun experience.

-How much money can you make being a Wine Guide?
+How much money can you make being a Wine Guide for Traveling Vineyard?

 You can make up to 35% commission on each sale.
 You can also earn bonuses and incentives such as extra pay, wine, and even all inclusive vacations.